Here’s the story of the maps of Valerie, Cave 16.

 In 1973 we, Prokop Lobkowicz, Mike Skapa and I, did the first Nahanni River trip in two Avon Redshank inflatable rafts, each about eight feet long.
 We descended the South Nahanni River from Glacier Creek to the confluence of the South Nahanni and the Liard River, and then on to the a ferry station a kilometre or two from the confluence with the Mackenzie River.
 (Will tell you more about that trip at another time.)

-We were clearing the First Canyon of the Nahanni, and had stopped at Kraus Hot Springs and Gus Kraus’ cabin.
-When we got there, we found a speleologist at the cabin and started talking with him.
+We were clearing the First Canyon of the Nahanni, and had stopped at Kraus Hot Springs and Gus Kraus’ cabin when we found a speleologist and started talking with him.

-The guy we talked to was one of the two discoverers of Valerie (Valerie was the name of one of the guys’ girlfriend).
+The guy we talked to was one of the two discoverers of the Valerie cave system.
+Valerie was the name of one of the guys’ girlfriend.
+(Note: Wikipedia says it was J Poirel’s daughter, which seems to be accurate).
 The two guys were J. Poirel & J Maryon Speleologists University of New Brunswick (you’ll see their names on the top left corner of the map).
 They discovered the cave in 1971.

 I have this information, including a full map of Valerie, because the speleologists allowed us to photo the map they had made, and mounted on one of the walls of Kraus’ cabin.

 Valerie is about 2 km deep.
 The galleries of Valarie are the Central Gallery, Water Passage, Gallery of Stalactites, Great Ice Passage, and The Gallery of Dead Sheep where there are the skeletons of about 100 Dall Sheep, rams, ewes, and lambs.

 The skeletons are reported to have died between 2,000 before the present era (bpe) and 250 bpe.
 I don’t know what technique was the dating tool, but given that all of this was done in the early 1970 I would guess it was carbon dating.